Rodrigazo: Aftermath

 Afterward, the real wage (the purchasing power of the wage) fell, as prices overall doubled between May and August alone and continued to fall until well into 1979.
 The crisis had political consequences, but not all were negative.
 Blindsided by the draconian measure, the normally supportive CGT (the largest labor union in Latin America, at the time), called a general strike – the first ever under a Peronist government.
 Demanding a 125-150% mandatory wage hike, the CGT initially obtained Mrs. Perón's commitment to its enactment.
 As they gathered at Plaza de Mayo on June 27 in gratitude for her concession, however, the president abruptly reneged on her commitment.
 This sent the demonstrators into a riot directed at Rodrigo's benefactor José López Rega, the powerful Social Welfare Minister, leader of the Argentine Anticommunist Alliance, and Perón family confidant.
 The president had the Triple A death squad leader Rega flee Argentina by appointing him Ambassador to Spain on July 11.
 She then removed Rodrigo, the Armed Forces Commander, General Alberto Numa Laplane, and numerous other López Rega protégés.

+On 11 August 1975, Antonio Cafiero assumed office as minister, but failed to alter the catastrophic course of the economy, aggravated by the increasingly overt operations of coup-plotting groups.
+By the end of the year, the public deficit reached 12.4%, all social indicators deteriorated rapidly, and the inflation rate rose from 24.4% in 1974 to 182.4% in 1975 and 444% in 1976.

 According to economist Guillermo Calvo, the economic turmoil that followed the Rodrigazo, including an inflation rate of around 35% a month, was one of the main reasons for the March 1976 coup that removed the Peronist government.